-B. Unacceptable PROHIBITED INVESTMENTS
+B. PROHIBITED INVESTMENTS

-This Policy bestows the authority upon the Investment Officer to determine certain investment instruments as unsuitable for the City even though those investments may be authorized by this Policy and/or the Public Funds Investment Act.
+This Policy bestows the authority upon the Investment Officers to determine certain investment instruments as unsuitable for the City even though those investments may be authorized by this Policy and/or the Public Funds Investment Act.
 Additionally, certain investments are expressly prohibited by the Public Funds Investment Act.
 Those prohibited investments are:

-- 1) Obligations whose payment represents the coupon payments on the outstanding principal balance of the underlying mortgage-backed security collateral and pay no interest; - 2) Obligations whose payment represents the principal stream of cash flow from the underlying mortgage-backed security collateral and bears no interest; - 3) Collateralized mortgage obligations that have a stated final maturity of greater than 10 years; and $\frac{10}{10}$ - 4) Collateralized mortgage obligations the interest rate of which is determined by an index that adjusts opposite to the changes in a market index.
+- 1) Obligations whose payment represents the coupon payments on the outstanding principal balance of the underlying mortgage-backed security collateral and pays no principal; - 2) Obligations whose payment represents the principal stream of cash flow from the underlying mortgage-backed security collateral and bears no interest; - 3) Collateralized mortgage obligations (CMO) that have a stated final maturity date of greater than 10 years; and - 4) Collateralized mortgage obligations the interest rate of which is determined by an index that adjusts opposite to the changes in a market index.